You’ve may have heard about it Grant Management.

 - Affirmative steps for small business, minority, and women-owned firms

-- Federally-mandated procurement Contract Provisions
+- Federally-mandated procurement contract provisions

 - Labor reporting